rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 I am running my performance tests on Nvidia GPUs, just because they are more easily available to me, and that I am more familiar with the performance tools such as [nsight systems](https://developer.nvidia.com/nsight-systems) (nsys) and [nsight compute](https://developer.nvidia.com/nsight-compute) (ncu).
 However, note that AMD provides similar profilers (altough, at the time I am writing this, rocm's kernel profilers seem a lot less user friendly), and that the advices that I give here are general enough so that they apply for GPUs from both vendors.

-I am heavily biased towards memory-related optimization as the TRUS ccod
+I am heavily biased towards memory-related optimization as the CFD code that I am working on is heavily memory bound.

 Moreover, I will use Kokkos as the programming model for the code sample, just because I work with it, and that performance portability is **cool**.
 Again, the concepts are simple enough so that you can translate them to your favorite programming model, OpenMP, SYCL, Cuda, Hip.